Business New Years Resolutions Graphic

 Cultural rules.

-While the rules of nature let us see how both cooperation and competition contributes to survival, cultural rules muddy the water a bit with the codification of rules.
+The rules of nature let us learn how both cooperation can be a normal prosses as well as competition.
+They can both contributes to survival.
+However, cultural rules often muddy the water a bit with the codification of rules.
 This codification can come from anywhere, including Stone Age stories, half-truths, false truths, bad research, good research, and common sense.

 The interesting thing about cultural rules is they can be about anything we can imagine and don’t need any real relationship to the truth.
 Even the most unusual myths, if believed, are lived as though they are the only real truth.